 There are more than a thousand bakeries in Paris, and each Parisian has its own favourite.
 As a Parisian, my own favourite is Legay Choc and its crispy and fresh baguette, homemade to-die-for chouquettes and delicious viennoiseries.
 Keep reading

 “Pupusas are the specialty of El Salvador!
 We eat pupusas all day.
 There is even the National Pupusa Day every November where the biggest pupusa was cooked reaching a diameter of 4.5 meters!
 And if you ever fly from San Salvador, you will see that Salvadorans buy pupusas before the flight to bring them abroad!”
 With this enthusiastic answer of our Salvadoran friend to our local specialty question, we had to try as many pupusas as possible while traveling through El Salvador!
-Keep reading
+Keep tasting!

 It is still dark and Deyanira is already cooking the first tortillas of the day: they are an important part of the daily diet in Central America and must be ready by breakfast.
 She started by curing corn in limewater to easily peel off the skin of the corn kernels she will later feed her chickens with.
 By the time I woke up, Keep travelling